 The technologies covered by hyperautomation efforts are diverse and ever-changing, which is why they can’t be listed definitively or exhaustively.
 Gartner refers to hyperautomation as “a set of business or IT process design and decisions where the scope and degree of automation delivered spans a spectrum of technologies.”

 The technologies involved in hyperautomation are always changing, which is in keeping with Gartner’s definition of hyperautomation as “rapidly identify[ing], vet[ting] and automat[ing] as many approved business and IT processes as possible through a disciplined approach.”

 It should be noted here that hyperautomation, although not itself a technology, is supported by a range of technology solutions.
 One of the most vital solutions is process mining and process-mining technology.

-Emerging as a discipline in the early 2000s, process mining focuses on discovering, monitoring and improving processes by pulling information from event logs in information systems.
+Emerging as a supporting IT automation trend in the early 2000s, process mining focuses on discovering, monitoring and improving processes by pulling information from event logs in information systems.

 Process mining converts that information into knowledge of underlying processes.
 Process mining succeeds where interview- and observation-based assessments of processes fail—that is, by mapping comprehensively and precisely the way processes actually work.
 When using the objective intelligence generated by process mining, hyperautomation delivers the strongest results.

 As the IT professionals Stonebranch works with are well aware, task automation, job scheduling and workload automation have long been on the automation agenda for many organizations.
 As such, these processes and their technologies fit neatly into just about any organization’s enterprise-wide hyperautomation initiatives.

 Moreover, with the evolution in recent years of workload automation into orchestration and automation platforms, many IT Ops, Cloud Ops and DevOps teams now have the kind of experience necessary to be key players in enterprise-wide hyperautomation.